 Edith and Stephen started their life together on July 7, 1973.
 Stephen, 23, had just graduated from the University of Florida with a degree in pharmacy.
 Edith turned 18 on their wedding day.
 Their hope was to have five children very close together right away.

 They were blessed with the answer to this prayer.
-On November 24, 1975, David was born.
+In ’75, David was born.
 He was followed by Mark in ’77, Charlotte in ’78, Ester in ’81, and Rachel in ’82.
 When the ‘kids’ were in school, Edith attended college and studied horticulture.

 (Since this photo, more grandchildren have been added to the family.)

 Stephen built Edith two greenhouses while she was in college in 1989.
 She raised a variety of plants, from trees to herbs to annuals to perennials to shrubs.
 With a desire to retire from pharmacy early, Stephen built Edith an herb nursery in the late 90′s.
 Growing over 600 species of herbs, the nursery incorporated 4 greenhouses Stephen and Edith built with the help of their children and employees.
 Edith’s sister, Sandra, brought butterfly host plants for Edith’s garden.
 Watching a butterfly lay eggs on fennel for two days, Edith saw the results of butterfly predators.
 Determined to save butterflies from predators, Edith brought in Black Swallowtail eggs that were laid on fennel and other plants, raised them inside the greenhouse, and released them into the garden.